Homoran/md.website/doc/adapter/ioBroker.harmony/de/info.md

 #### Indikatoren
 There are two indicators 'Instance.Hub_Name.activity' and 'Instance.Hub_Name.connected'.
 Both are read-only, changing their values has no effect.

-**hubConnected**
-Tells you whether the adapter is successfully connected to the hub.

-**.hubBlocked**
-Is set to true if Hub is busy starting/stopping activities or sending commands.

 **activities.currentActivity**
 Gives you the name of the currently running activity.